wpscanteam/OptParseValidator/README.md

 Please Feel free to send Pull Requests to improve this Readme

+### Global Attributes

+Some attributes are available for all Validators:
+- required (whether or not the associated cli option is required/mandatory - [example](https://github.com/wpscanteam/CMSScanner/blob/master/app/controllers/core/cli_options.rb#L9)).
+- required_unless (like the above, except if the option/s given in this parameter are called in the CLI - [example](https://github.com/wpscanteam/wpscan-v3/blob/master/app/controllers/core.rb#L7), can be a single symbol or array of symbols)
+- default (default value to be used if not supplied/empty)

 ### Available Validators & Associated Attributes:
 - Array
   - :separator (default: ',')